 Preferred Walk-Ons vs. True Walk-Ons

-Walk-ons are non-scholarship athletes.
-When people think of college football walk-ons, often they imagine an undersize long shot, such as the main character in the movie "Rudy."
+Walk-ons are non-scholarship student-athletes.
+When people think of college football walk-ons, often they imagine an undersized long shot, such as the main character in the movie "Rudy."
 However, some walk-ons are as talented as those who received scholarships.
-The most talented are preferred walk-ons.
-These players are invited to try out and many are guaranteed roster spots.
-In most cases they are treated the same as scholarship players.
-They attend practice and have access to team facilities.
-True walk-ons are students who may have played in high school but were overlooked as prospects.

 Eligibility and Enrollment

 Walk-ons, preferred and otherwise, must meet NCAA eligibility requirements.
 This includes maintaining amateur status, as well as meeting academic requirements.
-To qualify as a walk-on, a player must be enrolled at the college, as a full-time student, prior to fall tryouts.
+To qualify as a walk-on, a player must be enrolled at the college as a full-time student prior to fall preseason tryouts.
 Tryout dates for walk-ons are usually posted online or published in local newspapers.
-Incoming freshmen may benefit from having their high school football coach contact someone on the college coaching staff.
-In addition to NCAA eligibility requirements, some universities have school-specific guidelines.
-Refer to the school's athletic department website for details.
+Incoming freshmen may benefit from having their high school head coach contact someone on the college coaching staff.

 Competing for a Spot